NordAct/useless-reptile/README.md

   Has only melee AoE attacks.

-- **River Pikehorn** - can be found near non-frozen rivers and on beaches.
-You can tame it with bucket of tropical fish and use flute for extra level of control over your Pikehorns, like sending them to fish for you or attack some mob.
-Oh, and also you can put one on your head (you have to crouch to put dragon on and off). \
+- **River Pikehorn** - can be found near non-frozen rivers.
+You can tame it with bucket of tropical fish or 4-8 tropical fish (as item) and use flute for extra level of control over your Pikehorns, like sending them to fish for you or attack some mob.
+Oh, and also you can put one on your head (you have to crouch and click on block with to put dragon on and off). \
   Has only melee attacks.

 - **Lightning Chaser** - can appear during thunderstorms near any player.
 To tame it you have to defeat it in a fight by taking down to low HP and successfully hitting it with lightning at least 3 times (you can use Trident with Channelling enchantment for that).
 Can be ridden with saddle on. \
   Lightning breath attacks can trigger same effect as normal lightning strike (i.e. transforming Villagers into Witches, creating charged Creepers, e.t.c.), but without setting target on fire.
 And also destroys blocks.
 Shockwave attack can be used to deflect projectiles and push back mobs.
 Shockwave can be used only if dragon is flying, otherwise dragon can use bite. \
-  Both shockwave and lightning breath inflict shock effect that decreases attack and movement speed and obscures vision. \
+  Both shockwave and lightning breath inflict shock effect that decreases attack and movement speed and obscures vision.
-  __**Note: some pre 0.8.0 mod versions (like versions for Minecraft 1.20.1) have this dragon, but it cannot appear naturally and lacks some parts of AI**__

 - **Magmamuncher** - can be found in The Nether near lava lakes.
 To tame you have to give it 4-12 Blaze Rods.
 From time to time will attempt to dig up Magma Blocks, turning those into Depleted Magma blocks and sometimes digging up coal in process.
 Depleted Magma can turn back into magma over time if placed in either The Nether or near lava. \
- Dragon itself can be put on head.
+ Dragon itself can be put on head similarly to River Pikehorn.
 When on head, if it has any furnace fuel items in inventory, it can consume those to apply Fire Resistance effect on its owner if they manage to catch on fire. \
  Dragon has only melee attacks with chance to set target on fire.
 Immune to fire.

 ### Items
 - **Vortex Horn** - upgraded version of Goat Horn that can be used to store your dragons inside it
 - **Flute** - special item, that allows you more versatile control over your River Pikehorns
 - **Wyvern Skin** - initially supposed to be a crafting material for *something*, but currently can only be used to get 2 Leather
+- **Dual Saddle** - upgraded version of normal saddle.
+Can be equipped on Swamp Wyvern and used to ride with another player together
+- **Variant Changing Orb** - utility item, obtainable only via Creative Mode or commands.
+Allows to easily change any dragon variant

 ### Interaction with dragons
 - You can use goat horns (or anything that is considered an instrument by game) to call up dragons even if they're sitting.
 For that, you have first to "bind" instrument sound to the dragon by right-clicking with the instrument item on the dragon.
 After that, dragon will respond exclusively on this specific instrument sound.
 - To sit down/up your dragon, use stick or goat horn while crouching.
+Alternatively you can do that via command menu in dragon's inventory
 - You can give normal potions to your dragon while crouching.
 - To open dragon's inventory, crouch and right-click on dragon with something that is not stick, potion or goat horn.
-Note: some dragons don't have it.
 - Rideable dragons can equip **banners** and display them as long as saddle is presented.

+### Command menu
+Once you open inventory, you can notice several buttons on the left.
+This is dragon's command menu.
+Each button does the following:
+- **Order to follow** - dragon now will follow you
+- **Order to stay** - dragon will wander around point where it was left at
+- **Order to sit** - dragon will sit down
+- **Wander radius** - defines how far dragon will wander away from staying point or owner if it's following
+- **Unbind instrument sound** - unbinds goat horn or other instrument sound, so dragon will not respond to it when it's used

 ### Controls
 - W/S - forward/backwards